Why you should not hire a t-shaped marketer

 WHAT DO YOU DO INSTEAD?

 Maybe don’t hire a Head of Growth at all.
 For the price of one Head of Growth, you can get 2 – 3 really smart people who have a growth mindset.
-(See my 8 traits).
+(Here's a post on what I do hire for).
 Set them to work executing against carefully chosen targets.
 (How you choose those targets, how you manage them – that’s critical to your success).

 THIS HIRE IS NOT YOUR BIG LEVER.